Client Asset Management Platform (CAMP)

 Project Outcomes

 I delivered the full CAMP design to engineering, where it’s currently in development.
-In review, the product team recognized CAMP wasn’t a standalone dashboard — it was the natural hub of the product, and expanded its scope accordingly.
+In review, the product team recognized CAMP wasn’t a standalone dashboard but the natural hub of the product, and expanded its scope accordingly.

 🧭